 The Genevan Edition of Newton's Principia

-Since 2014 Prof. Raffaele Pisano (History of Science, University of Lille) and I are editing a series of articles with the purpose of explaining the structure of the notes added to the Genevan edition.
-We typically analyse an important proposition of the Principia, we describe how Newton developed the proof and we clarify the nature and the reasons behind the annotators' interventions.
-We have already published a dozen articles of this kind.
+Prof. Raffaele Pisano (History of Science, University of Lille) and I have been editing a series of articles since 2014, with the purpose of explaining the structure of the notes added to the Genevan edition.
+We typically analyse an important proposition of the Principia; we describe how Newton developed the proof and we clarify the nature and the reasons behind the annotators' interventions.
+We have already published a dozen articles in this regard.

-From 2015 we have a contract with the Oxford University Press for the full translation of the notes from Latin to English.
-The whole work will consist of five volumes: four will contain the translation and the last one will be dedicated to the explanations of the reasons that led us to bring such a huge and complex editorial project to fruition.
+Contracted by Oxford University Press in 2015 for the full translation of the notes from Latin into English, the whole work will consist of five volumes: four will contain the translation and the last one will be dedicated to the explanations of the reasons that led us to bring such a huge and complex editorial project to fruition.

-At present we have completed the translation of all the notes of the first book of the Principia, as well as part of those belonging to the second.
-We expect to finish the task in two years and a half.
+At present, we have completed the translation of all the notes of the first book of the Principia, as well as part of those belonging to the second.
+We expect to finish the task in two and a half years.